FlyableDev/FlyableDoc/docs/faq.md

 ### How does Flyable make Python faster and more lightweight?

-The compiler applies strong type inference combined with type specialisation to allow strong optimization to your code before generating desktop executables or WebAssembly instructions.
+The compiler applies strong optimization to your Python code before generating native executable on Linux, Windows or MAC

 ### How does the Flyable compiler work?